garethmd/garethmd.github.io/_posts/2024-07-18-torch-vs-mxnet.md

 ---
-title: "Pytorch vs MXNet.
-Which is faster?"
+title: "Pytorch vs MXNet: Which is faster?"
 description: "An analysis of the computational efficiency of Pytorch and MXNet"
 author: garethmd
 date: 2024-07-18